Skip to main content

 modules: default: tcl: hash_length: 0 include: - gcc {PACKAGE_LIST} exclude: - '%gcc@11' - '%gcc@12' all: conflict: - '{name}' projections: all: '{name}/{version}'

-Where you'll need to replace {PACKAGE_LIST} with the yaml-formatted list of packages you specifically want to include (to see the full list of packages spack has installed, simply run spack find).
+Here you'll need to replace {PACKAGE_LIST} with the YAML-formatted list of packages you specifically want to include (to see the full list of packages spack has installed, simply run spack find).
 After creating/editing this file you'll have to run

 spack module tcl refresh --delete-tree -y

-for the changes to be reflected in the list of available modules.
+This is needed for the changes to be reflected in the list of available modules.
 This will only show specific packages (and dependencies) you installed with spack and specified in the include section.
-This can be a little limiting if you're installing new packages frequently, so the {list of packages} and the "%gcc@12" can be removed for all of the spack packages and dependencies to be included on the module avail command.
+This can be a little limiting if you're installing new packages frequently, so the {list of packages} and "%gcc@12" can be removed for all of the spack packages and dependencies to be included in the module avail command.

 Some sysadmin